 The foundation for the presumption of prejudice is found in Rideau.
 373 U.S. at 727.
 In Rideau, the first factor that the Court weighed in favor of a finding of prejudice was that a sizeable portion of the small jury pool-about half, according to the numbers cited in the opinion-had been exposed to prejudicial televised broadcasts about the case.
-See id. at 724.
-Despite the fact that voir dire revealed that only three jurors had actually seen the broadcasts, the Court found that the share of the pool that was tainted was significant enough to render the defendant presumptively prejudiced.
-See id.
+See Id. at 724.
+Even though voir dire revealed that only three jurors had actually seen the broadcasts, the Court found that the share of the pool that was tainted was significant enough to render the defendant presumptively prejudiced.
+See Id.